-- Submitting a position statement to tell your side of the story (your attorney can help you draft it).
+- Submit a position statement to tell your side of the story (your attorney can help you draft it).

-- Responding to a request for information and submitting your policies, personnel files, and other relevant information.
+- Respond to a request for information and submitting your policies, personnel files, and other relevant information.

-- Allowing the EEOC investigator to conduct an on-site visit and make the fact-checking process faster.
+- Allow the EEOC investigator to conduct an on-site visit and make the fact-checking process faster.

-- Providing the contact information of employees who are available for witness interviews (the EEOC will interview employees with or without your permission).
+- Provide the contact information of employees who are available for witness interviews (the EEOC will interview employees with or without your permission).

 Get Help with an EEOC Investigation or Discrimination Lawsuit

 Hendershot Cowart P.C. has been trusted by individuals, entrepreneurs, and companies of all sizes throughout Texas and the U.S. in a range of complex commercial and regulatory matters.
 Our team knows that employers have significant concerns when facing administrative action and charges from the EEOC.
 We are committed to helping you pursue the most favorable result for you and your business.

 Our firm values relationships and believes in loyalty to our clients.
 We want to be your law firm for life and will always strive to exceed your expectations.